Data is everywhere around you! So how can you start learning data analytics with excel?

 In fact, by 2025, almost all employees across many sectors and fields will leverage data to optimize their work.
-That's why many employers are boosting their teams’ data literacy and bringing new blood with advanced data skills to the teams.
+That's why many employers are boosting their teams’ data literacy and bringing new blood with advanced data skills, such as data analytics with excel, to the teams.

 What Type of Data To Get and How?

 Data are individual facts, statistics, or items of information, often numeric.